Aim for cohesion and coherence

-- Coherence refers to how groups of sentences--particularly paragraphs--interrelate to convey a unified message or theme.
+- Coherence (sometimes also referred to as 'flow") refers to how groups of sentences--particularly paragraphs--interrelate to convey a unified message or theme.

 If your readers have trouble understanding how your ideas fit together, this may mean your sentences lack cohesion.
 When sentences don't clearly connect, the paragraphs will likely be hard to follow.

 Here are four techniques to address problems with cohesion:

 One way to improve cohesion is to put old information near the beginning of a sentence (the first half) and shift new information to the end or second half of the sentence.